Analysis | With urgent problems facing him, Biden cannot afford early missteps

 While there could be considerable overlap with the Obama administration in terms of personnel, Biden is building his own administration, populated with people he has known and worked with over his long career in the Senate and as vice president.
 In the area of foreign policy and national security and in the team he will bring with him to the White House, Biden can look to people he knows and, just as important, who know one another.

 Ron Klain, his White House chief of staff, goes back decades with Biden when he served as chief counsel to the Senate Judiciary Committee.
-Mike Donilon, who will become as senior adviser, has been a political adviser for decades.
-Cathy Russell, who will be White House personnel director, was staff director for the Judiciary Committee when Biden was chair, and she was chief of staff to Jill Biden.
+Mike Donilon, who will become a senior adviser, has been a political adviser for decades.
+Cathy Russell, who will be White House personnel director, was staff director for the Judiciary Committee when Biden was chairman, and she was chief of staff to Jill Biden.

 Steve Richetti, who will be counselor to the president, is a more recent Biden aide.
 He was his vice-presidential chief of staff during the second Obama term and chair of Biden’s presidential campaign.